rdsea/sys4bigml/tutorials/MLServing/README.md

 As we're trying to predict the next alarm event for a specific alarm at one station, basically, we only use `index` and `event_time` for our experiments.

-Note: Inside the sample test, the `event_time` has been converted to unix timestamp.
+Note: Inside the sample test, the `event_time` has been converted to Unix timestamp.

-At first, we will deploy the first model using SGD to see how well the performance that we got while tuning and update model's parameters at the runtime.
-Then we train the second model which slightly improves accuracy and may be more efficient for low-end resources.
+At first, we will deploy the first model using SGD to see how well the performance that we got while tuning and update the model's parameters at the runtime.
+Then we train the second model which slightly improves accuracy and maybe more efficient for low-end resources.

 ## Setup PredictionIO cluster
-We first start a cluster including a predictionIO server, a spark master, a spark worker and an elasticsearch service.
+We first start a cluster containing a PredictionIO server, a Spark master, a Spark worker, and an Elasticsearch service.

 ```bash
     $ docker-compose -f docker-compose.yml \